Join me Pantanal in 2019

 Once a deposit is made, we will be sending you full list of the lodges we where we will be staying.
 We will be staying at 4 different lodges to maximize the number of species.

-The trip begins in Sao Paulo and ends in Sao Paulo, Brazil.
+The trip begins in Cuiabá and ends in Cuiabá, Brazil.
 You need to arrive in Sao Paulo no later than mid-day on August 31th.
 (Friday) Most flights will arrive in the morning, often quite early.
-The trip ends on September 12th with transfer to the international airport in Cuiabá from where you will fly to Guarulhos International Airport (GRU) (around 12pm.) for homeward flights in the afternoon or evening.
+The trip ends on September 12th with transfer to the international airport in Cuiabá from where you will fly to Guarulhos International Airport (GRU) (around 12pm.) for homeward flights in the afternoon or evening (Leaving home on the 13th from Sao Paulo).

-Juan Carlos will be waiting for you outside of the airport in Cuiabá to transfer you to your hotel, (first night in Cuiabá and transfer to hotel are not included in the price) where at some point, the group will meet.
+Juan Carlos will be waiting for you outside of the airport in Cuiabá to transfer you to your hotel, (first and last night in Cuiabá and transfer to hotel/Cuiabá airport are included in the price) where at some point, the group will meet.

 ACCOMODATIONS AND FOOD

 We stay at fazendas (lodges) designed to serve wildlife photographers as well as birders who come to the Pantanal.
-Accommodations in the field are simple, but rooms have private baths and hot showers.
-In some locations, they have air-conditioning.
+Accommodations in the field are simple, but rooms are very clean, have private baths and hot showers.
+In most locations, they have air-conditioning.

 Pantanal lodges serve local cuisine typical of the region, very rich in varieties of fish.
 As well, you can’t escape the beef on a cattle ranch, but again specialize in typical local foods.
 A wide variety of foods are available in Sao Paulo and Cuiabá.
 Vegetarians can be accommodated, but choices will be limited in more remote lodges.